kentcdodds/old-kentcdodds.com/content/blog/how-i-teach/index.md

 ### Interleave Practice

+> Mix up what you're learning/practicing as you're learning new things

+In the book (and as described in the summary video), they reference a study where baseball players practiced using different approaches.
+One group practiced hitting the same pitch over and over again, then moved on to a different pitch and practiced that over and over again.
+The other group had the pitches mixed up.
+The one which mixed up the kinds of pitches they received performed better.
+We can do that in the things that we're learning and the way we teach as well.

 This one is a bit harder to do in a single day workshop with specific things that we want to learn, but in my material I try to get this by having the exercises build upon one another so people see the new things they've been